-No impacts compared to 3GPP Rel-17.
+No impacts compared to 3GPP Rel-17 to support differentiation based on whether the UEs PDU Session is established via an RG or not via an RG of a certain PLMN.
 It is assumed that an SLA exist between the RG's PLMN and the UE's PLMN (or appropriate network configuration, in case of same operator).

-Editor's note: It is FFS if (5G/RG+TNAP) and TNGF can be administrated by different operator.